Alternative formulation of the macroscopic field equations in a linear magneto-dielectric medium: Lagrangian field

-where ${\bf E}=(-1/c)\partial{\bf A}/{\partial t}$ and ${\bf B}=\nabla\times{\bf A}$ are the usual formulas for the electric and magnetic fields in the Coulomb gauge.
-The electric refractive index $n_e$ is clearly associated with the kinetic energy density $T$ of the Lagrangian.
-The magnetic refractive index $n_m$ is clearly associated with the potential energy density component $V$ of the Lagrangian.
-The Lagrangian density,
+The electric refractive index $n_e$, like the electric permittivity $\varepsilon$, is clearly associated with the kinetic energy density $T$ of the Lagrangian.
+The magnetic refractive index $n_m$ and the magnetic permeability $\mu$ are clearly associated with the potential energy density component $V$ of the Lagrangian.
+Using simple algebra, the classical Lagrangian, Eq.~(\ref{EQq4.02}), can be written as